Loading...

-Using skill-driven and forward-focused policies, Canada continues to let skilled immigrants and family members into the country.
-It doesn’t imply that economic immigration or family reunification is less relevant to the current administration than its predecessors.
+Immigration, Refugees, and Citizenship Canada IRCC is a federal government agency that was formed under the name Citizenship and Immigration Canada (CIC).
+However, in November 2015, the agency was renamed IRCC.
+The department is headed by the Minister of Immigration, Refugees, and Citizenship, Canada.
+Using skill-driven policies, Canada continues to invite skilled immigrants and family members, offering long-term Benefits of Canadian Citizenship.
+It doesn't imply that economic immigration or family reunification is less relevant to the current administration than its predecessors.
 In fact, the government has vowed to increase resources allotted to IRCC to enhance program delivery and processing times.

 IRCC or CIC?